 A short drive east from San Juan on coastal route 187 is the beach town of Piñones.
 Freed and escaped sugarcane plantation slaves founded Piñones with the help of native Tainos, and Afro-Carribbean culture and pride still run strong.
 At my first roadside stop, I watched a bomba dancer in a long skirt and bare feet command the rhythms of conga drummers with the movement of her hips.

 Piñones is also where immigrants from the Dominican Republic settled in the 60’s and 70’s.
 Therefore, the first half of the town consists of Dominican clubs and restaurants, and the second half are Puerto Rican.
 You can drive up and down the strip at night, sampling both tastes, rhythms, and accents.
-Keep reading →
+Continue reading

 My good friend is leaving for Puerto Rico today, so to follow through on a last minute promise, here is my version of what’s good in Puerto Rico–to eat, see, and enjoy–based on the three months I lived there in 2007.
 The first installment is about an area of San Juan I frequented regularly: